 - educating the public on the dynamics of domestic violence.

-For more than 39 years, PADV, the largest nonprofit domestic violence organization in Georgia, has provided professional, compassionate, and empowering support to battered women and their children in metro Atlanta.
+For more than 40 years, PADV, the largest nonprofit domestic violence organization in Georgia, has provided professional, compassionate, and empowering support to battered women and their children in metro Atlanta.
 PADV began as an all-volunteer agency in 1975 and incorporated in 1977.
-Today the agency has 36 full and part-time staff with an administrative office and two 24-hour emergency safe houses in Fulton and Gwinnett Counties.
+Today the agency has 39 full- and part-time staff at its administrative office and two 24-hour emergency safe houses in Fulton and Gwinnett counties.

 Two emergency safe houses provide a haven for women and their children during crisis.
 During their stay, women and their children receive assistance with legal advocacy, support groups, clothing, food, and referrals for housing, childcare, transportation and job opportunities.